TomFrost/Embassy/README.md

 ## Generating keys

 For asymmetric token signing, the openssl tool can handle creating all the different [key types](https://github.com/auth0/node-jsonwebtoken#algorithms-supported) Embassy supports.
-256-bit elliptic curve crypto (ES256) is recommended due to its low overhead and high security.
-The following commands will generate a PEM-formatted keypair:
+256-bit Elliptic Curve keys (ES256) are recommended due to their low overhead and high security.
+The following commands will generate a PEM-formatted key pair (replace KEY_ID appropriately):

 ```
 # Private key